Malihe Alikhani

-I am an Assistant Professor at Khoury College of Computer Sciences at Northeastern University, a Visiting Fellow at the Brookings Institution working on AI policy, the Ethics Chair of the Association for Computational Linguistics, and a member of the Northeastern Ethics Institute.
+I am an Assistant Professor at Northeastern University’s Khoury College of Computer Sciences.
+I also serve as a resident Visiting Fellow at the Brookings Institution, focusing on AI policy, the Ethics Chair of the Association for Computational Linguistics, and a member of the US Technology Policy Committee of the Association for Computing Machinery.

 email: m.alikhani AT northeastern.edu